She Has No Head! – The Avengers Equals Superheroine Done Right

 Actresses: Emma Stone (Oracle) & Kristen Bell (Black Canary)

 I only cast Oracle and Black Canary here, in part just because I think they’re the core to whether this project works or not.
 I went with a younger Barbara and Dinah in the form of Emma Stone and Kristen Bell, in part because I just think they’re very talented actresses that would make a great team.
 Kristen Bell, as anyone who has seen her on Late Night With Craig Ferguson will attest, has a wicked sense of humor, and as evidenced by her interest in The Hunger Games sequel, is open to action.
-If you have any doubts about her sex appeal in capturing sexy Dinah, check out this image.
 Emma Stone is a versatile actress, and a hell of a redhead, and I suspect after playing Gwen Stacy in the upcoming new Spider-Man, might be ready to be the hero herself, rather than the damsel.
-David Fincher has long ago proven that he can do just about whatever he sets his mind to, and he’s clearly interested in layered badass female characters as evidenced by his first full-length film, Alien 3 (which I happen to like a lot more than most people), to his most recent film The Girl With The Drag Tattoo.
+David Fincher has long ago proven that he can do just about whatever he sets his mind to, and he’s clearly interested in layered badass female characters as evidenced by his first full-length film, Alien 3 (which I happen to like a lot more than most people), to his most recent film The Girl With The Dragon Tattoo.

 05. NEXTWAVE: AGENTS OF H.A.T.E.